ljoakim/HCLIM2CMOR/README.rst

 This is merley an adaptation of the famous CCLM2CMOR tool for the HCLIM model.
 It rewrites the model data to CORDEX standards.
 All credits go to the original developers!
 =========================================================================

-Most of the infomation below is taken from the original https://github.com/C2SM-RCM/CCLM2CMOR and posted here with some adaptations.
+Most of the infomation below is taken from the original text at https://github.com/C2SM-RCM/CCLM2CMOR and posted here with some adaptations.
 ======

 Worldwide coordinated projects for climate data like CMIP and CORDEX demand